MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/submissions-outlook-report-messages.md

 ms.collection:
   - m365-security
   - tier1
-description: Learn how to report false positives and false negatives in Outlook using the built-in Report button or the Report Message and Report Phishing add-ins. ms.subservice: mdo ms.service: microsoft-365-security search.appverid: met150 ms.date: 12/05/2022
+description: Learn how to report phishing and suspicious emails in Outlook using the built-in Report button or the Report Message and Report Phishing add-ins. ms.subservice: mdo ms.service: microsoft-365-security search.appverid: met150 ms.date: 12/05/2022
 ---

-# Report false positives and false negatives in Outlook
+# Report phishing and suspicious emails in Outlook for admins

 [!INCLUDE [MDO Trial banner](../includes/mdo-trial-banner.md)]